magento/devdocs/src/cloud/basic-information/starter-develop-deploy-workflow.md

 *  Integrate with a 3rd party service
 *  Push this code, test, and merge to Staging then Production

-And so on until you have your store fully built, configured, and ready to go live.
+And so on until you have your store fully built, configured, and ready to launch.
 But keep reading, we have even better options for your store and code configuration!

 {:.bs-callout-info}
 Do not complete any configurations in your local workstation yet.